-Please refer to the Academic Calendar for other important dates.
+Please refer to the Refund Dates or to the Academic Calendar for other important dates and deadlines.

 **The amount of financial aid a student qualifies for can be affected when a student decreases their credit load, even if the College has received the financial aid funds.
 In some cases, a student who drops classes may OWE more money because of a reduction in the student's aid.**